-Prerequisite: MAT 1033, advisor recommendation, or satisfactory placement score
+Prerequisite: MAT 0024, advisor recommendation, or satisfactory placement score

-History of mathematics, set operations, Venn diagrams, surveys, cardinal numbers, the logic of truth tables, types of statements, tautologies and valid arguments and the basic laws of logic, exploration of points, lines, planes and angles in geometry, curves, polygons and circles, congruence, similarity and the Pythagorean theorem, systematic counting, the fundamental counting principle, permutations and combinations, probability, odds and expected value and statistics with frequency distribution, measures of central tendency and a normal distribution.
+This course provides a survey of mathematical topics including set operations, Venn diagrams and cardinal numbers, concepts and analytical skills in areas of logic, the metric and U.S. customary systems of measurement, an exploration of points, lines, planes and angles in geometry, curves, polygons and circles, congruence, similarity and the Pythagorean theorem, consumer mathematics, systematic counting, the fundamental counting principle, permutations and combinations, probability, odds and expected value and statistics with frequency distribution, measures of central tendency and a normal distribution.